tommaso-green/yeagerists-clef-touche-2021/indexing/README.md

 Run `java -jar target/indexing-1.0-SNAPSHOT-jar-with-dependencies.jar --index --dataset [path to the Args.me corpus] --output [path to the directory that will contain the index]`

 ### Search
-Run `java -jar target/indexing-1.0-SNAPSHOT-jar-with-dependencies.jar --search --path [path to where the index is located] --queries [path to the file containing the queries] --results [path to where the retrieved arguments will be written] --max [maximum number of retrieved arguments]`
+Run `java -jar target/indexing-1.0-SNAPSHOT-jar-with-dependencies.jar --search --path {path to where the index is located} --queries {path to the file containing the queries} --results {path to where the retrieved arguments will be written} --max {maximum number of retrieved arguments} --titleboost {boost assigned to a match of a query with the title}`

 Note that the queries file must have the following XML format: